NC Wildlife Federation Announces 58th Annual Governor’s Conservation Achievement Award Recipients

 It’s not just slices of homemade pie or quiche customers savor at Maxie B’s; they also delight in the pieces of natural paradise found just outside.
 Owner Robin Davis transformed the bakery and dessert cafe’s patio into a Certified Wildlife Habitat to connect customers to the natural world.
 Surrounded by a sea of pavement, the patio is an oasis of native plants and habitats that attracts birds, butterflies and other pollinators.

-A founding member of Triad WILD! community wildlife chapter who volunteers with several committees, Davis also donates baked goods to nature and environmental events, hosts a native plant festival, advocates for the removal of invasive plant species, and supports the “Lights Out” campaign for birds and other wildlife during migration periods.
+A founding member of Triad WILD! community wildlife chapter who volunteers with several committees, Davis also donates baked goods to nature and environmental events, hosts a native plant festival, advocates for removing invasive plant species, and supports the “Lights Out” campaign for birds and other wildlife during migration periods.

 Additionally, Davis helped educate government officials on the importance of native plants in communities.
 She was instrumental in Greensboro’s adoption of a proclamation for Native Plant Week – the first city in North Carolina to have its own.